fisharebest/webtrees/readme.txt

 -------------------------------------------------------
 SYSTEM REQUIREMENTS

-PhpGedView requires a web server with at least PHP v5.2 and around 20MB of web space.
+webtrees requires a web server with at least PHP v5.2 and around 20MB of web space.
 The default installations of PHP on most servers should provide you with all of the PHP functionality you should need.